xypnox/present/README.md

 ## Aspiration

-Pradarsh aims to give you a no fuss solution to present your markdown files.
+Present aims to give you a no fuss solution to present your markdown files.

 ## How to use?